352Media/flexMenu/README.md

 Written by [Ryan DeBeasi](http://www.ryandebeasi.com/) and [our fantastic contributors](https://github.com/352Media/flexMenu/graphs/contributors).

+## :warning: Not Maintained :warning:

+This project is no longer maintained.
+For alternatives, check out [The Priority+ Navigation Pattern](https://css-tricks.com/the-priority-navigation-pattern/) on CSS Tricks or the [priority-navigation](https://github.com/gijsroge/priority-navigation) library.

+---

+Since this plugin was first released in 2012, it received some fantastic [contributions from the community](https://github.com/352Media/flexMenu/graphs/contributors) and [appeared on Tuts+](https://webdesign.tutsplus.com/tutorials/a-flexible-approach-to-responsive-navigation--webdesign-8397).
+Separately, Michael Scharnagl experimented with similar design patterns and coined the term "[Priority+ Pattern](https://justmarkup.com/articles/2012-06-19-responsive-multi-level-navigation/)" _five days_ after I [first released flexMenu](https://github.com/352Media/flexMenu/commit/c01e0365d9217b36748574d83f45de578b3527fd).
+There were probably other folks who were experimenting with this pattern before either of us were!

+Today, [several libraries](https://github.com/gijsroge/priority-navigation#alternatives) implement this design pattern in a modern way.
+They're awesome - so good that they've made flexMenu obselete! :smiley:

+Thank you to everyone who creates designs, articles, and tools for responsive navigation.
+Let's keep building cool stuff together! :rocket:

+\- @rdebeasi

 ## Usage

 First, download flexmenu.min.js from GitHub or install it with `bower install flexmenu`.
 Then, add flexMenu to your page.
 (Be sure to include jQuery if it's not already there.)
 For example: